 All of the Company’s Canadian woodlands operations directly managed by West Fraser are independently certified to the Sustainable Forestry Initiative (SFI) fiber sourcing and forest management standards.
 SFI is an internationally-recognized sustainable forest management certification program.

 In the U.S. we purchase the logs needed for our operations.
-15 of our SYP producing mills in the southern U.S. meet SFI fiber sourcing requirements.
-An additional 7 mills, which were acquired in 2017, are currently in the process of becoming SFI certified for fiber sourcing.
+All of our 21 SYP producing mills in the southern U.S. meet SFI fiber sourcing requirements.

 West Fraser subscribes to the Programme for Endorsement of Forest Certification (PEFC) standard for its Canadian-produced forest products.
 PEFC chain of custody assures customers that the fibre in the supply chain comes from sources that comply with applicable laws, regulations and sustainable resource standards.
 The standard also demonstrates avoidance of sourcing fibre from controversial sources.